Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

 Early detection.

 The average age of diagnosis for autism spectrum disorder (ASD) is 4 years.
-With the help of M-CHAT, it may be possible to diagnose ASD at a younger age - paving the way for earlier intervention strategies that lead to dramatically better long-term outcomes.
+With the help of Modified Checklist for Autism in Toddlers (M-CHAT), it may be possible to diagnose ASD at a younger age - paving the way for earlier intervention strategies that lead to dramatically better long-term outcomes.

 Intervention should start when an Autism diagnosis is suspected, rather than when a formal diagnosis is made.